nielsoffice/JSClass_BindMethodEventTrigger/README.md

 // Demo 1B
 // Inherit the all method and propertiest of Primary method frontEnd.__proto__ = Developer;
+// OR
+// Is Developer Prototype of frontEnd??
+// Is Developer give something to frontEnd?? // Result YES console.log(Developer.isPrototypeOf(frontEnd)); // True < Developer give all methods and properties >
 console.log(frontEnd.getFullName()); // Niel Fernandez
 console.log(frontEnd.advancetage); // true